-Educational institutions face significant challenges to operate more efficiently and deliver programs that attract talented students.
-Many universities are implementing video conferencing solutions to not only reduce administrative costs and improve the distance learning experience, but to also help students save time traveling between campuses.
+Universities face significant challenges to operate more efficiently and deliver programs that attract talented students.
+Many universities are implementing video conferencing solutions to not only reduce administrative costs and improve the distance learning experience, but to also help students and staff save time traveling between campuses.

-Why have students travel from one campus to another when they can have a high-quality interactive, face-to-face educational experience using a video conferencing platform?
+Why have students travel from one campus to another when they can have a high-quality interactive, face-to-face educational experience using a video conferencing platform – from anywhere and on any device?

 This was a top reason why Washington State University (WSU) chose to implement video conferencing for students enrolled at their North Puget Sound at Everett campus.